Ever wonder why some people don’t like dark chocolate or broccoli? Others love dark roast coffee and think that Brussel sprouts taste just great.

 How do taste receptors work?

-We all learned early in our education that we have taste buds on our tongue to tell us about sweet, bitter, sour, salty, and umami (savory)flavors.
+We all learned early in our education that we have taste buds on our tongues to tell us about sweet, bitter, sour, salty, and umami (savory)flavors.

 The cells that make up our taste buds abundantly produce taste receptors on the surface of the cells.
 These receptors bind to specific molecules from foods and send a signal to the brain – signaling for sweet or bitter as well as indicating the intensity of the flavor.[ref]